 “Also it is not good for a soul to be without knowledge,

 And he sins who hastens with his feet.”
 Proverbs 19:2

 When we desire without knowledge, we will be misguided and our feet will take us a different direction.
 When we are in a rush, we are refusing to learn what we need to learn to get to that area in life.
 We cannot expect jump seasons without having knowledge on that area.
 God put us in our current season for He has lessons for us to learn, and until we learn those lessons, we should not rush the clock or else we will be guiding ourselves blindly into the unknown.

 I want my sister to enjoy being a 17 year old girl, because I didn’t enjoy that time of my life.
-When I was 17, it wasn’t that long after a horrible relationship I was in, I was confused with what I wanted to do in life, and then a year or so later, I was in an eating disorder that stole my joy away, my hope away, and made me so broken my heart into pieces.
+When I was 17, it wasn’t that long after a horrible relationship I was in and I was confused with what I wanted to do in life.

 “And we know that all things work together for good to those who love God, to those who are the called according to His purpose.”
 Romans 8:28